NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: NeuroRVQ Tokenizer Design

-Finally, although reconstructing raw EEG waveforms is unstable, we found that incorporating a temporal-domain reconstruction loss provides additional guidance.
-Specifically, we transform the predicted log-amplitude and phase back to the time domain (the predicted log-amplitudes are exponentiated and rescaled to recover the original amplitude spectrum before inverse Fourier transformation) and compute a temporal MSE term.
-The \sys tokenizer is thus trained end-to-end with the following objective:
+\paragraph{Temporal loss.} Finally, although reconstructing raw biosignal $X$ waveforms might lead to instability issues \citep{LaBraM}, we found that incorporating a temporal-domain reconstruction loss provides additional guidance.
+Specifically, we transform the predicted log-amplitude and phase back to the time domain (the predicted log-amplitudes are exponentiated and rescaled to recover the original amplitude spectrum before the inverse Fourier transformation) and compute a temporal MSE regularization term.